-- Reorient the receiving antenna. - Increase the separation between the equipment and the receiver. - © Connect the equipment into an outlet on a circuit different from that to which the receiver is connected. - © Consult your dealer or an experienced radio/TV technician for help.
+- Reorient the receiving antenna. - Increase the separation between the equipment and the receiver. - Connect the equipment into an outlet on a circuit different from that to which the receiver is connected. - (iii) Consult your dealer or an experienced radio/TV technician for help.

-To meet FCC requirements, shielded cables and power cords are required.
+To meet FCC requirements, shielded cables are required.